GUIDE

 Differences between CMO, CRO, and CDMOs

-The pharmaceutical industry relies on various external partners to streamline drug development and manufacturing processes, with key parters including Contract Manufacturing Organizations (CMOs), Contract Research Organizations (CROs), and Contract Development and Manufacturing Organizations (CDMOs).
+The pharmaceutical industry relies on various external partners to streamline drug development and manufacturing processes, with key partners including Contract Manufacturing Organizations (CMOs), Contract Research Organizations (CROs), and Contract Development and Manufacturing Organizations (CDMOs).

 Understanding the differences between these entities is crucial for biopharmaceutical companies in selecting the right partner for their needs, and depends largely on the phase of their drug in the pipeline from early-phase discovery to commercial manufacturing.